 There may be associated symptoms of tiredness, headaches, anxiety, and loss of concentration.
 As the condition progresses the pain and discomfort may become constant, there may be a loss of muscle strength, burning sensations in the tissues, and sleep disturbances.

-Occupational overuse syndrome, and other overuse injuries, are caused by a repetitive task or activity causing soft tissue injury without sufficient recovery time.
+Occupational overuse syndrome, and other overuse injuries (such as tennis elbow and golfer's elbow), are caused by a repetitive task or activity causing soft tissue injury without sufficient recovery time.
 In other words, the rate of injury exceeds the rate of healing in the tissue.

 The greater and/or the more sustained the forces involved in a repetitive activity, the greater the chance of developing an overuse injury.